pawanpaudel93/Torrent2GDrive/README.md

   > npm run start

 ### Deploy to Heroku
+  > :warning: **DON'T DEPLOY HEROKU NOW.
+DEPLOYING OF THIS APP MAY SUSPEND YOUR ACCOUNT.**
 - Goto [Google Developer Console](https://console.developers.google.com) and create OAuth credentials.
 - Deploy to Heroku